Quantum and classical ergotropy from relative entropies: Ergotropy in Geometric Quantum Mechanics

 where $\mc{P}^\mrm{eq}$ is the geometric quantum state corresponding to $\rho^\mrm{eq}$.
 In other words, the quantum ergotropy is the difference of the relative entropies of the density operator and the geometric quantum state with respect to $\rho^\mrm{eq}$.

 Remarkably, also the classical case can be fully treated within the geometric approach.
-To this end, note that for any classical distribution we can construct the corresponding geometric quantum state.
-Therefore, it now becomes a fair comparison to consider the difference of quantum and classical ergotropy,
+To this end, note that for any classical distribution, we can construct the corresponding geometric quantum state.
+Therefore, it now becomes a fair comparison to consider the difference of quantum and classical ergotropy, $\Delta \mc{E}\equiv \mc{E}(\rho)-\mc{E}_\mrm{class}(\rho)$.
 It is not far-fetched to realize that $\Delta \mc{E}$ is the genuinely quantum contribution to the extractable work.
 A more careful analysis of this contribution may be related to quantum correlations (see also Ref.~\cite{Touil2021}), yet a thorough analysis is beyond the scope of the present discussion.
-Rather the remainder of this analysis is dedicated to an application of the gained insight to quantum work relations.
+Rather, the remainder of this analysis is dedicated to an application of the gained insight to quantum work relations.

-\paragraph{Ergotropy from conditional thermal states}
+\section{Ergotropy from Conditional Thermal States}

 To this end, imagine a closed system that is driven by the variation of some external control parameter.
 We denote the initial Hamiltonian by $H_A$ and the final Hamiltonian by $H_B$, and the average work is simply given by $\la W\ra=\la H_B\ra-\la H_A\ra$.
-The maximum work theorem predicts that $\la W\ra$ is always larger than the work performed for quasistastic driving \cite{DeffnerBook19}.
+The maximum work theorem predicts that $\la W\ra$ is always larger than the work performed for quasistastic \mbox{driving \cite{DeffnerBook19}}.
 If the system was initially prepared in a thermal state, the quasistatic work is nothing but the difference in Helmholtz free energy $\Delta F$ \cite{Deffner2010PRL}.
-The difference of total work and free energy difference is called \emph{irreversible work}, and we have $\la W_\mrm{irr}\ra=\la W\ra-\Delta F\geq 0$ \cite{Deffner2010PRL}.
-Only rather recently, it has been recognized that a sharper inequality can be derived, for both quantum \cite{Deffner16} as well as classical \cite{Sone20b} systems, if the quantum work statistics are conditioned on the initial state.
+The difference of total work and free energy difference is called \emph{irreversible work}, and we have \mbox{$\la W_\mrm{irr}\ra=\la W\ra-\Delta F\geq 0$ \cite{Deffner2010PRL}}.
+Only rather recently, it was recognized that a sharper inequality can be derived, for both \mbox{quantum \cite{Deffner16}} as well as classical \cite{Sone21b} systems if the quantum work statistics are conditioned on the initial state.
 Note that this corresponds to the one-time measurement approach, where only one projective measurement is taken at the beginning of the process.